Daniellien2018/JS_Project/README.md

 # JS_Project

-## Summary of Project:
     -Graphical representation of diabetes per state
     -Grouped by age
     -Interactive human body with diabetetic side effects -Pathophysiology of Diabetes

 ## Background:
     The Goal of my Project is to display the Mortality Rate and Number of Deaths caused by Diabetes Melitus over the past ten years.
 I plan to use a map and hover functionalities to highlight each selected state.
 I also want click functionality in order to select a state, and have a graph of the numbers of deaths per state grouped by statistics.
 Statistical grouping consists of state, age, gender, etc..

 ## Functionality and MVPs:
 I want to be able to